aljedaxi/zettel/pages/z_the_signal_of_noise.md

 > her image is ... divorced from her identity
 [5]
 (something about that one line in the [[Xenofeminist Manifesto]] )
+####
+> If I'm nowhere, who am I?
+Where am I?
+[15]
+####
+> Delocalized, divorced from the indeces of physical memory, identity becomes something mutable ... if the medium for that memory is volatile ... we lose the very proof of identity ...
 ##
 > [[existence]] is wholly dependent on *memory*
 [6]